United States Regiments & Batteries > Massachusetts > 3rd Massachusetts Cavalry Regiment

 May 25 | Duty at Bladensburg and Cloud’s Mills |

-June 14-20 | Moved to St. Louis, Mo.; attached to Dept. of Missouri |
+June 14-20 | Moved to St. Louis, Missouri.
+Attached to Department of the Missouri. |

-June 21-25 | to Fort Leavenworth, Kansas |
+June 21-25 | To Fort Leavenworth, Kansas |

-July 21 | Regiment consolidated to 6 Companies |
+July 21 | The regiment consolidated to 6 Companies |

-July 27-August 16 | March to Fort Kearney, Neb. |
+July 27-August 16 | March to Fort Kearney, Nebraska. |

-August 23-28 | March to Cottonwood Springs, Colo. |
+August 23-28 | March to Cottonwood Springs, Colorado. |

 August 29- September 1 |

-to Fort Kearney |
+Returned to Fort Kearney |

-September 8-18 | to Fort Leavenworth |
+September 8-18 | Moved to Fort Leavenworth |

 September 29- October 5 |